docker/docs/docker-store/publish.md

 Certified Container or Plugins quality mark.
 The testing for this program goes beyond the vulnerability scan and also evaluates container images for Docker best practices developed over years of experience.
 Collaborative support capability between Docker and the publisher is also established.
-Please refer to the diagram below for a high-level summary:
+Refer to the diagram below for a high-level summary:

 ![publishing workflow](images/publish-diagram.png)